primefaces/primefaces/primefaces-selenium/README.md

 PrimeFaces testing support based on JUnit5, Selenium and the concept of page objects / fragments.
 Heavily inspired by Arquillian Graphene.
 It also supports JUnit5 parallel test execution to speed up tests.

-PrimeFaces-Selenium provides a hook-in to either startup a local server, or use a remote adress.
+PrimeFaces-Selenium provides a hook-in to either startup a local server, or use a remote address.

 It also manage and download the Selenium WebDriver.
 Currently supported: `firefox`, `chrome` and `safari`
 You can also manage it by yourself via `webdriver.adapter`.